pearcej/cpp4python/_sources/Input_and_Output/InputandOutput.rst

 Dealing with I/O Failures
 -------------------------

-File operations, such as opening and closing files, are a notorius source of runtime errors for various reasons.
-Well-written programs always should include Error Checking and Handling routines for possible problems dealing with files.
+File operations, such as opening and closing files, are often a source of runtime errors for various reasons.
+Well-written programs always should include error checking and Handling routines for possible problems dealing with files.
 Error checking and handling generally involves the programmer inserting statements in functions that perform I/O to check if any of the operations have failed.
 In C (the predecessor to C++), the system call to open a file returns a value after the function is called.
 A negative number means the operation failed for some reason, which the program can check to see if reading from a file is alright.
 In C++, a simple error checking mechanism is provided by the member function ``fail()``:

 ::

     in_stream.fail();

 This function returns ``true`` only if the previous stream operation for in_stream was not successful, such as if we tried to open a non-existent file.
 If a failure has occured, in_stream may be in a corrupted state and it is best not to attempt any more operations with it.

 The following example code fragment safely quits the program entirely in case an I/O operation fails: